 Reflection: Double Dikes, twice the protection with twice the responsibility?

-During the All-Risk webinar, the questions were discussed how a double (twin) dike can contribute to flood risk protection, and what the division of water management responsibilities between goverments is regarding this concept.
+During the All-Risk webinar, the questions were discussed on how a double (twin) dike can contribute to flood risk protection, and what the division of water management responsibilities between goverments is regarding this concept.
 In the reflection below you will find what has emerged from the discussion between science and practice.

 Your opinion matters to understand the governance of flood protection projects - Ongoing survey